Hatsuiku Status: Gokiritsu Japon: Outline

-Shiina Ringo went on this tour in the name of the "Hatsuiku Status" which is the band name instead of in the name of "Shiina Ringo" at the beginning.
+Sheena went on this tour in the name of the "Hatsuiku Status" which is the band name instead of in the name of "Ringo Sheena" at the beginning.

 This band and the songs performed on this tour were named using the word relevant to child-care, botany, or gardening.

 This video records the live at the Shinjuku liquid room on July 8 with the image of other performance at four places, and the documentaries about the process of the music production, and so on.